sandialabs/pytribeam/docs/userguide/src/gui/README.md

 - **Start experiment**: Begin acquisition at the currently displayed starting slice and step.
 - **Stop after current step**: Cleanly exit data acquistion at the end of the step currently being exectued.
 - **Stop after current slice**: Cleanly exit data acquisiton at the end of the slice currently being collected (will complete all remaining steps on that slice in order).
 - **Hard stop**: Stops the experiment as quickly as possible by severing the microscope connection.
-Control over insertable devices and stage axes already in motion is not guaranteed after this has been pressed, but no additional commands will be sent to the microscope by ``pytribeam`` after this button has been pressed.
+Also throws the `Esc` command to the xTUI to stop any in-process stage movements.
+Control over insertable devices already in motion is not guaranteed after this has been pressed, but no additional commands will be sent to the microscope by ``pytribeam`` after this button has been pressed.

 ## Acquisition Monitoring